Inspiration FM

-Inspiration FM is a community radio station based in Northampton, United Kingdom.
+Inspiration FM is a community radio station based in Northampton, England.
 It is a community led and managed radio service, providing access, information, entertainment and training, and encourages and promotes a voice for those who are under-represented or socially excluded to provide an outlet for creativity, shared vision and expression.

-The station broadcasts to the whole of Northampton from its studios in Northampton town centre.
-The transmitter for a low powered transmitter was located off-site at the University of Northampton campus, to north of the town.
-The transmitter has more recently moved to Goodwill Solutions CIC building on Moulton Park Industrial Estate.
+The station broadcasts from its studios in Northampton town centre.
+The transmitter for a low-powered transmitter was located offsite at the University of Northampton campus, to north of the town.
+The transmitter has more recently moved to Goodwill Solutions CIC building on Moulton Park Industrial Estate and then on the roof of Northampton Fire Station.
+The transmitter is now on the roof of the Nationwide building in Moulton Park.

+From September 2024, Inspiration FM began broadcasts on DAB+, via the shared small scale Northampton multiplex.